shapeshed/jekyll.shapeshed.com/_posts/2006-11-19-photoshop_101_the_clone_tool.md

 ---
 layout: post
 title: Photoshop 101 - The Clone Tool
-excerpt: The clone tool allows you to retouch images and remove blemishes.
+description: The clone tool allows you to retouch images and remove blemishes.
 Understanding how it works will allow you to adapt images to your requirements.
  [Photoshop, Photoshop 101]
 ---
 ## Cloning parts of images